amanovv/edapp/README.md

 Internal note:

-Potential add c++ support and made it deployable on MCU with camera.
+Potentially, add c++ support and made it deployable on MCU with camera.